ros2/design/articles/qos_configurability.md

 #### Hidden parameters

 Currently, ROS 2 has the concept of hidden topics and services.
-Those aren't showed by the cli tools, except explicitly requested:
+Those aren't shown by the cli tools, except when explicitly requested:

 ```bash
 ros2 topic list  # Will not list hidden topics.